IntelliTect/Coalesce/Coalesce2.0Changes.md

 * Modular DataSources
   * Custom DataSources are now implemented as classes that you define.
 These classes should inherit from `IDataSource<T>`, where `<T>` is the type of the entity served - the same `<T>` in the old `static IQueryable<T>` methods.
   * However, you will almost certainly want to inherit from `StandardDataSource<T, TContext>` to maintain the standard set of Coalesce behaviors.
 Override the `GetQuery` method of `StandardDataSource<,>` and replace it with the former contents of your `static IQueryable<T>` method.
+  * To globally override the standardDataSource, register a custom implementation of `StandardDataSource<T, TContext>` with your applications `IServiceCollection` at startup.
   * Annotate your DataSource with `[Coalesce]` for it to be discovered, or place it as a nested class of a model that belongs to a `DbContext` that is annotated with `[Coalesce]`.
   * To prevent `StandardDataSource<T, TContext>` from being made available for a given type `T`, annotate a custom data source that serves the same `T` with `[DefaultDataSource]`.
   * DataSources may contain primitive (strings, numerics, bools, dates, enums) properties annotated with `[Coalesce]`.
 These properties will be made available in the generated TypeScript and will be automatically populated on the server with the values specified on the client.
   * In TypeScript, the enum that used to contain all the possible datasources is now a namespace that contains all the possible datasource classes.

+* Modular behaviors
+  * The `I(Before/After)(Save/Delete)` interfaces have been removed in favor of placing all such logic into a dedicated class.
+These classes should inherit from `IBehaviors<T>`, where `<T>` is the type of entity being controlled.
+  * `StandardBehaviors<T, TContext>` contains all of the logic used for saving and deleting items, and can have any of its methods overridden to change this behavior, including complete replacement of the standard save & delete behaviors.
+  * To globally override the standard behaviors, register a custom implementation of `StandardBehaviors<T, TContext>` with your applications `IServiceCollection` at startup.

 * Hierarchical configuration system:
   * Many points of configuration for ViewModels and ListViewModels are done via a hierarchical configuration system.